Hiking and Thru-hiking Guide to the New England Trail (NET)

 FarOut

-FarOut does offer the NET among their trails.
-However, as a user with extensive local experience, it leaves a lot to be desired.
-The route on the app doesn’t always match the route you’ll see, leaving you to choose between following the blazes or the app.
+FarOut offers the NET among their trails.
+However, as a newer trail, we’ve found that the route on the app doesn’t always match the route you’ll see on the ground, leaving you to choose between following the blazes or the app.

 Gaia GPS